Superannuation changes 1 July 2017

 Transition to retirement (TTR) pensions

-are not taxed.
-From 1 July 2017, the earnings of a TTR pension will
+From 1 July 2017, the earnings of a TTR pension will now

-be taxed up to 15%, the same as they are in a super accumulation
+be taxed at up to 15%, the same as they are in a super

 For example, if you had a TTR pension of $200,000 and the

-investment earnings were $10,000 for the year, there is currently
+investment earnings were $10,000 for the year, there was

-The earnings of ordinary retirement pensions will still be tax
+The earnings of ordinary retirement pensions are still tax

 Super transfer balance cap

-From 1 July 2017, there will be a limit on how much super you can
+free.
+On 1 July 2017, a limit was introduced on how much

-transfer to a tax-free account-based pension.
-This is called the
+super you can transfer to a tax-free account-based pension.
+This is

-'transfer balance cap' and it will initially be set at $1.6 million
+called the 'transfer balance cap' and has initially been set

-but will be indexed by CPI, rounded down to the nearest
+at $1.6 million but will be indexed by CPI, rounded down to the

 Only the unused portion of your cap will be indexed so once you